Skip to Content

 ”500 Internal Server Error”

-1. Check server error logs
+1. Check the server error logs

 2. Make sure all necessary PHP extensions are installed